 - You can shoot up to 28 snapshots per movie.
 The number of snapshots is also limited by the amount of free space available on the memory card. - Note that the flash cannot be used when shooting a Snapshot in Movie. - Note that shooting a snapshot while shooting a movie is supported during FHD movie and STD movie recording only.
 It is not supported during other types of movie recording. - Snapshots shot with Snapshot in Movie cannot be focused individually.
-The focus will be the same as the movie being recorded. - The field of view of a snapshot shot while FHD movie recording is in progress will be wider than the field of view of the FHD movie. - When shooting a snapshot during movie recording, the snapshot image quality automatically changes to "Normal". - The (Auto) recording mode is used when you shoot a snapshot during movie recording.
+The focus will be the same as the movie being recorded. - The field of view of a snapshot shot while FHD movie recording is in progress will be wider than the field of view of the FHD movie. - · The snapshot image quality automatically changes to "Normal". - The (Auto) recording mode is used when you shoot a snapshot during movie recording.